 Special Farm Products Permit (commonly referred to as the “Ag Permit”)

 - The change to MS 169.865 defines and clarifies allowable commodities that can be hauled under this permit.
-Specific changes can be viewed here.
+View specific changes.

 Special Products Vehicle Permit (previously the Special Paper Products Vehicle Permit)

 - The change to MS 169.864 extends the allowable route and specifies the allowable products to be hauled under this permit.
-Specific changes can be viewed here.
+View specific changes.

 These changes will go into effect July 1, 2019.